-Italy is one of the most sort after tourist destinations of the world, but what makes it more famous, is Rome.
+Italy is one of the most sorts after tourist destinations of the world, but what makes it more famous, is Rome.
 Rome needs no new introduction as it is one of the best places to visit in Europe.

 Being the centre of the Roman Empire along with historical involvement before and after that period, the entire city is a reminder of the period.
-Every nook and cranny of the city has a historical evidence dating back to up to 5th century BC.
+Every nook and cranny of the city has historical evidence dating back to up to 5th century BC.

 1. Basilica di Santa Maria Maggiore

 This is one of the only remaining of the four Patriarchal Basilicas of Rome.
-Aging back to the 600 AD, the Basilica has a long history attached to it.
+Ageing back to the 600 AD, the Basilica has a long history attached to it.
 It is also known as “our lady of the Snows” and is located in the Esquiline Hill summit.

 Visiting this Basilica is definitely a must if you really want to know about the Roman Empire and its extension until the 5th century.

 Tel. +39 06 698 86800 – Fax: +39 06 698 86817

 Timing – 7 AM to 7 PM (in winter 6 PM), on Sundays and holidays from 9:30 AM to 12:00 noon.